 The electronic age seems to have created an empidemic of geographic ignorance.
-We are certainly reading cell phones and responding to spatial information, but almost as automatons.
-Longer journeys are also a look-up exercise.
-Once you have selected and boarded the correct flight, travel becomes an exercise in patience as you are hurled through the atmosphere in a hermetically sealed tin can.
-Upon arrival, you magically find yourself in a new, disconnected reality.
+We are clearly reading cell phones and responding to spatial information, but almost as automatons.
+Cross-country journeys are basically an exercise in patience.
+After a few hours of airport waiting, you can look forward to even more idle time as you are hurled through the atmosphere in a hermetically sealed tin can.
+Then, upon arrival, you magically find yourself in a completely different environment.
 It's no wonder there is a growing disconnect with our planet.

 The National Geographic Society has begun to champion geo-literacy which it defines as an "understanding of how the world works that all members of modern society need."
 Even that is a bit confusing.
 They use the concept of interactions, interconnections and implications to foster a "geographic understanding and reasoning to make far-reaching decisions in the 21st century."

 ESRI, the giant purveyor of GIS software, supports this notion and contents that the modern citizen needs to do geography by which they mean acquire the ability to "conduct basic geographic analysis in order to make sound personal, political, and professional decisions."

 I completely agree with those sentiments, but still find them lacking a substantive suggestion for how those abilities should arise.
 A great many geographic facts can be learned without ever seeing how they all fit together.
 On the other hand, actually experiencing the silimarlities, differences and relationships between places can teach one quite a lot about geographic connections, interactions and implications on any scale.
 Unfortunately, many kids today don't have the freedom to explore and learn the landscape as nature intended.